AMP-SCZ/dpdash/ON_PREM_DEPLOYMENT.md

      <img width="1279" height="645" alt="Image" src="https://github.com/user-attachments/assets/38bb5e87-e807-48ae-82f0-b08952ce26ba" />

    - From Nginx Proxy Manager dashboard, add this proxy:
      <img width="494" height="550" alt="Image" src="https://github.com/user-attachments/assets/64a39fcf-e4dc-486e-9d38-f89fe495f410" />

-   - From SSL tab, also attach the uploaded certificate to your host.
+   - From SSL tab, also attach the uploaded certificate to your domain.

 iii.
 Access the application at: https://hostname.mgb.org
    - Upon signing up, you may get some `Forbidden` issues.
 But those should go away once the DPdash admin grants you access to some data.